TimurRahimov/school/README.md

-# school
+# Repository for school
-My first repository
+Programm...